noicht/lanacion-challenge/README.md

 - **GET /contacts/location**: Search a contact by location

 **IMPORTANT**:
-    - This API uses Swagger alternatively to document endpoints, you can get a more graphic view of the project if you navigate to `http://localhost:{PORT}/api-doc`
+    - This API uses Swagger alternatively to document endpoints, you can get a more graphic view of the project if you navigate to `http://localhost:{PORT}/api-doc`.
-    - You must be running a MongoDB client in order to make changes in your local database
+    - You must be running a MongoDB client in order to make changes in your local database.

 **ALTERNATIVE**: